Student visa regulations

 Please note: Awarding of credit may result in your CoE duration being reduced by one or more semesters.

 As an undergraduate student, you must be enrolled in 40 credit points (4 subjects) per semester.
-The only exception being in the event of special circumstances, and you have specified approval from your Faculty in conjunction with the Student Business Centre.
+The only exception being in the event of special circumstances, and you have specified approval from your Faculty in conjunction with Student Assist.

 Master’s degree programs require a study load of either 30 or 40 credit points (3 to 4 subjects) per semester, as specified by your degree.
 For example – the Juris Doctor program requires a study load of 40 credit points per semester.
-The only exception being in the event of special circumstances, and you have specified approval from your Faculty in conjunction with the Student Business Centre.
+The only exception being in the event of special circumstances, and you have specified approval from your Faculty in conjunction with Student Assist.

 A full-time study load for students enrolled in the above programs is 40 credit points (4 subjects) per semester.
-The only exception being in the event of special circumstances, and you have specified approval from your Faculty in conjunction with the Student Business Centre.
+The only exception being in the event of special circumstances, and you have specified approval from your Faculty in conjunction with Student Assist.

 How to ensure compliance: maintain a full-time enrolment in all semesters.
-If you have concerns about subject availability, or believe you may have compelling or compassionate circumstances, please contact your Program Advisor.
+If you have concerns about subject availability, or believe you may have compelling or compassionate circumstances, please contact the International Support Team at Student Assist on [email protected].

-How to ensure compliance: Your Academic Advisor can assist you in planning your academic program, and if you are ‘At Risk’ of being excluded, you are likely to be eligible for a specified university intervention.
+How to ensure compliance: An Enrolment Advisor can assist you in planning your academic program, and if you are ‘At Risk’ of being excluded, you are likely to be eligible for a specified university intervention.

 Interventions are designed to assist you in getting back on track academically and may include a number of measures, such as a reduction in your study load.